 8 EP’s (with 5 more ep’s released the following year)

 (some are remixes of my tracks by other artists, so I didn’t contribute to all of these)

-Every EP hit Beatport’s Minimal Releases Charts (2 releases currently in the top 100), some of which hit the top 5.
+Every EP hit Beatport’s Minimal Releases Charts, some of which hit the top 5.

 2 of my tracks made Beatport’s “Must Hear” charts.